The structure of finite Morse index solutions to two free boundary problems in $\mathbb{R}^2$: Introduction

 In the realm of the Allen-Cahn equation,

 we face a similar situation.
-Due to its close connection with minimal hypersurfaces, there is the De Giorgi conjecture corresponding to the Bernstein problem, concerning the one dimensional symmetry of entire solutions.
+Due to its close connection with minimal hypersurfaces, there is the De Giorgi conjecture concerning the one dimensional symmetry of entire solutions, which corresponds to the Bernstein theorem.
 Similar to the minimal surface theory, for {\em minimizers} of \eqref{Allen-Cahn}, the De Giorgi conjecture has been proved by Savin \cite{Savin} (see also the author \cite{Wang} for a new proof).
-For {\em stable} solutions, at present the one dimensional symmetry is only known to be true in dimension $2$ (an observation of Dancer).
-The {\em stable De Giorgi conjecture} in $\R^{n-1}$ also implies the original De Giorgi conjecture in $\R^n$, see \cite{A-C}.
+For {\em stable} solutions, at present the one dimensional symmetry is only known to be true in dimension $2$ (due to an observation of Dancer) and the case $3\leq n\leq 7$ remains open.
+Note that a proof of {\em stable De Giorgi conjecture} in $\R^{n-1}$ will imply the original De Giorgi conjecture in $\R^n$, see \cite{A-C}.